MiraculineAshok/bees-repo/SMS_SETUP.md

 ## Environment Variables

+**⚠️ IMPORTANT: Never commit these credentials to git!
+Set them only in your Render dashboard environment variables.**

-Add the following environment variables to your `.env` file or Render dashboard:
+Add the following environment variables to your Render dashboard (Settings → Environment):

 ```bash
 # Twilio Configuration (Required for SMS/WhatsApp)